-Often at times, we have found there can be quite the confusion between Hospice Care and Comfort Care.
+Often at times, we have found there can be quite the confusion between Hospice Care and Comfort (Palliative) Care.
 It is important to know that Comfort Care is also known as Palliative Care.
 The goal for Hospice Care and Comfort Care is to alleviate pain and provide symptom relief.

 What is Hospice Care?

-Hospice is comfort without curative intent.
+Hospice care is comfort without curative intent.
 The patient is no longer eligible for curative treatment due to a life limiting illness or that the patient has chosen to no longer pursue aggressive/curative measures.
 Hospice care is comfort care that focuses on symptom control, pain relief, and quality of life.
 Hospice is offered to people facing a terminal illness with a prognosis of 6 months or less based on their physician’s assessment if their disease runs its expected course.
 Hospice care is delivered in a patient’s home or in home-like hospice residences, nursing homes, assisted living facilities, veterans’ facilities, hospitals and other facilities.
 At Angels Grace Hospice, we believe that Hospice affirms life!
 Our mission is to provide physical, emotional, social and spiritual support to terminally ill patients, as well as their families and loved ones, while helping patients and families live with dignity and comfort.

 Hospice Care recognizes dying as a process and so our hospice care at Angels Grace Hospice provides comfort rather than the cure.
 An interdisciplinary hospice team at Angels Grace Hospice helps the patient and the family make informed decisions about caregiving, teaches the necessary skills for “hands-on” care and helps with the approaching and actual death.
 Hospice treats the patient, not the disease.
 The focus is on the care, not the cure.